kubrimskii/snap-privacy/index.md

 ## 1. Who we are

 Snap is published and maintained by employees of nace.ai for internal bug-reporting use only.
-Contact: support@nace.ai.
+Contact: rimma@nace.ai.

 ## 2. Single purpose